Tourism in India

+According to the Ministry of Tourism, over 6.19 million and 1.52 million foreign tourists arrived in India in 2022 and 2021 respectively compared to 10.93 million in 2019, representing a -44% degrowth.
+In 2022, Gujarat Tops India in Foreign Tourism with 20.17% Share in 2022.
+Gujarat rose as a global tourism hotspot continues with over 15.40 lakh tourists visiting in 2023.
+In 2023, 2509.63 million Domestic Tourist Visits (DTVs) were recorded (provisionally) compared to 1731.01 Million DTVs in 2022.

 The World Economic Forum's Travel and Tourism Development Index 2021, which replaced its previous Travel and Tourism Competitiveness Report, ranks India 54th out of 117 countries overall.
 The last edition of the Travel and Tourism Competitiveness Report, published in 2019, had ranked India 34th out of 140 countries overall.
 The report ranked the price competitiveness of India's tourism sector 13th out of 140 countries.
 It mentioned that India has quite good air transport infrastructure (ranked 33rd), particularly given the country's stage of development, and reasonable ground and port infrastructure (ranked 28th).
 The country also scored high on natural resources (ranked 14th), and cultural resources and business travel (ranked 8th).
 The World Tourism Organization reported that India's receipts from tourism during 2012 ranked 16th in the world, and 7th among Asian and Pacific countries.

 The Ministry of Tourism designs national policies for the development and promotion of tourism.
 In the process, the Ministry consults and collaborates with other stakeholders in the sector including various central ministries/agencies, state governments, union territories and private sector representatives.
 Concerted efforts are being made to promote niche tourism products such as rural, cruise, medical and eco-tourism.
 The Ministry of Tourism maintains the Incredible India campaign focused on promoting tourism in India.

 Visa policy of India

 India requires citizens of most countries to hold a valid passport and apply for a travel visa at their local Indian embassy or consulate before their visit.
 Travellers can apply directly by mail or in person, or through their local travel services company.
 In 2014, India implemented an online method for citizens of 156 countries to apply for an e-Tourist Visa.

 Nationals of Bhutan, Maldives, and Nepal do not require a travel visa to enter India.
 Citizens of Afghanistan, Argentina, Bangladesh, DPR Korea, Jamaica, Maldives, Mauritius, Mongolia, Nepal, South Africa and Uruguay are not required to pay a fee when obtaining an Indian visa.

+During the pandemic year 2020, India had access to just 23 countries for travel, whereas now the Indian passport holders can travel visa-free to 60 countries.

 A Protected Area Permit (PAP) is required to enter the states of Nagaland and Sikkim and some parts of the states of Arunachal Pradesh, Himachal Pradesh, Jammu and Kashmir, Manipur, Mizoram, Rajasthan and Uttarakhand.
 A Restricted Area Permit (RAP) is required to enter the Andaman and Nicobar Islands and parts of Sikkim.
 Special permits are needed to visit the Lakshadweep islands.